LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ---
 # Cart

-* Use `CartContextSessionService` to interact with the current cart or use `CartService` to access a cart saved in database
+* Use `CartContextSessionService` to interact with the current cart or use `CartService` to access a cart saved in database.

 * The cart contains the order information **before an order is placed**